arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 # COMP 150 Lab 3 - Flow of Control

-# lab exercise make times table setup

 In this lab:

 * How to `import` classes.
 * How to use the `Scanner` class to get user input.
+* What is an object?
 * What is a class?
-* Wrapper classes.
-TODO
+* Wrapper classes?
 * What methods are, and how to write `static` methods.
 * How to use the Debugger in IntelliJ.
 * What boolean expressions are, and how to write and evaluate them.